 Despite the negative economic indicators, there is a relatively high level of satisfaction among the people with their present economic situation alongside expectations of a better future.
-According to the survey information, very few are dissatisfied with their economic conditions in Bangladesh: 54% of the respondents are satisfied or very satisfied, while 22% expressed dissatisfaction.
-Nobody responded that they were very dissatisfied.
+According to the survey information, very few are dissatisfied with their economic conditions: 50% of the respondents are satisfied or very satisfied, while 29% expressed dissatisfaction.
 However, the better the objective conditions, the higher the level of satisfaction.